Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 - Parent-child relationships between elements

-- Creating a page's structure
+- Creating the page structure

 - Layers on a page